 There is a article written in October 2019 about how Skyport Radio has been used as part of an art exhibit, this can be found at the site of the artist Magz Hall, it is 40 years since Skyport Radio moved it's transmitter site from the Heathrow Airport area to the next site at Southall.

-We are using other platforms for our programmes now, and you can follow the DJ's or the station, just use the links on the Music Platforms page, and follow the blog and Mastodon for updates, our limited output no longer justifies a dedicated stream or FM frequency.
+We are using other platforms for our programmes now, and you can follow the DJ's or the station, just use the links on the Music Platforms page, and follow the blog for updates, our limited output no longer justifies a dedicated stream or FM frequency.

 Antenna EFHW Zepp with no vertical element (to reduce ground wave radiation) L-Match tuner